GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Performance Evaluation

-The network is configured in a square mesh topology, with roughly the same height and width.
+Our network is configured in a square mesh topology, with roughly the same height and width.
 Every node has four links to its neighbors, except the nodes at the edge of the network.
-There is a simple on-demand routing algorithm in place, but we consider the overhead for calculating routes out of scope, therefore, it does not contribute to the run-time measurements.
+To make the simulation representative, we used dynamic communication delays between nodes.
+We measured the latencies in our distributed setup described in \Cref{sec:impl_hw_eval} in different scenarios, such as highly varying distances commonly encountered in vehicle-to-vehicle communication.
+We measured 3 ms at best and 78 ms at worst for one-way delays.
+For the simulation, each communication link gets a random delay assigned between these two measurements.
+Routing for dynamic networks is an orthogonal problem~\cite{vanet,dtn} and does not contribute to a meaningful evaluation of \sysname.
+Thus, we use a simple on-demand routing algorithm.

-We evaluate \acs{title} for different network sizes, from \num{1000} to \num{100000} nodes.
+We evaluate \sysname for different network sizes, from $1\,000$ to $100\,000$ nodes.
 We also split measurements into the different phases.
-We simulate the first round of our \acs{title} instance with the following phases\footnote{Subsequent rounds will be faster, as no election is needed.}:
+We simulate the first round of our \sysname instance with the following phases\footnote{Subsequent rounds will be faster, as no election is needed.}: